China’s Xi to meet Putin as Beijing seeks bolder global role

 “I’m sure that our leader and the Chinese leader will exchange their assessments of the situation in the context of the development of the conflict in Ukraine,” Ushakov said.
 “We shall see what ideas will emerge after that.”

 A spokesman for Prime Minister Rishi Sunak said Britain would welcome any genuine effort by China aimed at “restoring sovereignty to Ukraine.”
-Kyiv says that is non-negotiable in any attempt at ending the war, and that stance has been backed by its Western allies.
+Kyiv says that is non-negotiable in any attempt at ending the war.

 “Any peace deal which is not predicated on Ukraine’s sovereignty and self-determination is not a peace deal at all,” Sunak’s spokesman Jamie Davies said.